Can Travel RNs Have Nurse Mentors?

 • Professional nurse mentors across the country.
 New nurses with less than five years of experience can sign up to be assigned a nurse mentor through ANA’s Mentoring Program; you must be an ANA member to participate in this virtual program.
 Many nurse specialty organizations have mentoring programs, as well, so be sure to investigate what’s available in your field.

 • Informal mentors.
 Most travel nursing assignments are around three months long, which gives you plenty of time to connect with an experienced nurse in a less official capacity while you are working there.
-Be on the lookout for nurse mentors who are approachable, patient, personable and willing to commit some time to answering your questions, sharing advice and helping you achieve success.
+Be on the lookout for nurse mentors who are approachable, patient, personable and willing to commit some time to answer your questions, sharing advice and help you achieve success.

 One nurse specialty organization that offers a comprehensive mentoring program is the Academy of Medical-Surgical Nurses (AMSN).
 Any nurse can download the AMSN mentoring guides for nurse mentors, nurse mentees and program site coordinators.

 In a 2012 article in Minority Nurse, AMSN’s CEO, Cynthia Nowicki Hnatiuk, EdD, RN, CAE, FAAN, talked about the mentoring relationship and advised nurse mentees to:

 • Seek challenging assignments and responsibilities